mamutal91/shellscript-atom-snippets/README.md

 # atom-snippets
-Atom snippets in Brazilian Portuguese
+Personal Atom snippets in Brazilian Portuguese

 This file help to write shell script in atom.io editor.